scrappy1987/wsds_example/readme.md

 Pre-requisites
 -----

-Prior to running the PAMM seed the Play framework should be installed on your machine.
-See the [Play website](https://www.playframework.com/download) for installation instructions.
+Prior to running the application the simple build tool (SBT) should be installed on your local environment.
+A h2 database should also be installed and run to work in a development environment.

 Index